it-bud/frontend-project/README.md

 ## Contributors ✨

-Thanks goes to these wonderful people:
+Thanks goes to these wonderful people 🧑‍🏫 🚧:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->